 Saint Pierre and Miquelon is a small and obscure French possession in North America.
 The ancient collection of islands, located off the coast of Newfoundland, existed long before France planted its flag in the rocky terrain.

-A tight-knit community and well-established local customs exist in Saint Pierre and Miquelon, based on the descendants of the Normans, Basques, and Bretons.
-Despite being directly off the coast of Canada, and in close proximity to the United States, they opted to import most of their non-perishable foods, clothing, and other goods directly from Europe.
-On the narrow streets of Saint Pierre, it is more common to see a Peugeot than a Ford, and hearing English is rare, even discouraged.
+Saint Pierre and Miquelon enjoy a tight-knit community and well-established local customs handed down from the Normans, Basques, and Bretons, whose descendants inhabit the islands.
+Despite being directly off the coast of Canada and in close proximity to the United States, they opted to import most of their non-perishable foods, clothing, and other goods directly from Europe.
+On the narrow streets of Saint Pierre, it is more common to see a Peugeot than a Ford, and English is rare, even discouraged.

-For much of the twentieth century, Paris could care less about the islands from a geopolitical perspective—they consented defeat in North America and the fishing harbour was not strategically important, but the twenty-first century revealed a renewed paternalistic pride from the motherland toward their subordinate overseas collective.
-New curiosity from France germinated.
-Parisians were increasingly taught that this obscure group of islands was as much part of France as was Corsica.
-However, in recent times of economic hardship, fiscally conservative French citizens shivered at the amount of euros pumped into the island’s bureaucracy to maintain its existence—an irrational effort in stubbornness.
+For much of the twentieth century, Paris could not care less about the islands from a geopolitical perspective; they conceded defeat in North America, and the fishing harbour was not strategically important, but the twenty-first century revealed a renewed paternalistic pride from the motherland toward its subordinate overseas collective.
+New curiosity from France germinated, as Parisians were increasingly taught that this obscure group of islands was as much a part of France as was Corsica.
+However, in recent times of economic hardship, fiscally conservative French citizens shivered at the number of euros pumped into the island’s bureaucracy to maintain its existence: an irrational effort in stubbornness.

 “Beatrice, babe, we got another booking for next week,” Leon told his wife and bed-and-breakfast co-owner.
 The two sat on the damp deck of their red home, with coffee mugs steaming.
 Beatrice was short and plump, and Leon was tall and skinny: together they were a perfect match in everything but appearance, but their mismatched shapes complemented one another nonetheless.